Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/21-Back-Projection-SAR/md/backproject-engine.md

 #### Hardware

 The single engine version of the design may also be run in hardware on the VCK190 evaluation board.
 In this case, `NPULSE_USE=586` and `NFRAME=16` to run a full 16 frames with the full compliment of radar pulses for each.
 Throughput is measured using the `xrt::graph::get_timestamp()` function that returns a time stamp from the AIE array.
-The difference between two such timestamps provides the number of AI Engine clock cycles between the them.
+The difference between two such timestamps provides the number of AI Engine clock cycles between them.
 Specifically, two time stamps are taken in [Line 178](../device1/host.cpp#L178) and [Line 208](../device1/host.cpp#L208) of `device1/host.cpp`.
 A screenshot of this run captured from the VCK190 board is shown below.

 * Note the final throughput computed using `xrt::graph::get_timestamp()` is 2.6 frames per second.
 This matches well to the estimate computed from the 2-pulse simulation performed via hardware emulation.